Kyoto Chapter Officers

 Publicity chair: Donny Sparrow

 I have been the publicity chair since the middle of 2018.
 I have continued to make sure that the monthly newsletter has been of high quality and made sure that the membership is informed of what is going on in the chapter and JALT at large.
-Since all of our events have gone online Facebook and Twitter have been a large part of our publicity.
+I have been active on Facebook and Twitter but I am happy that we will be going back to at least some face to face events, which will allow for more PR opportunities.
 Coordinating with the programming chair, the facilities chair, and members at large who are directing events and groups supported by the chapter is an important point that I will continue working on into the next year.

 Publicity co-chair: Edward Escobar